llmrisks/llmrisks.github.io/src/content/post/week1.md

 Long Short-Term Memory (LSTM)[^4] networks were then introduced to address the vanishing gradient problem in RNNs.
 LSTMs had memory cells and gating mechanisms that allowed them to capture long-term memories more effectively.
 While LSTMs improved memory retention, they were still computationally expensive and slow to train, especially on large datasets.

 **Attention Mechanism.**
-The attention mechanism[^1] was introduced as a way to help models focus on relevant parts of the input sequence when generating output.
+The attention mechanism[^11][^12][^1] was introduced as a way to help models focus on relevant parts of the input sequence when generating output.
 This addressed the memory issues that plagued previous models.
-Attention mechanisms allowed models to weigh the importance of different input tokens when making predictions.
+Attention mechanisms allowed models to weigh the importance of different input tokens when making predictions or encoding information.
+In essence, it enables the model to focus selectively on relevant parts of the input sequence while disregarding less pertinent ones.
+In practice, attention mechanism can be categorized into self-attention and multi-head attention based on the number of heads used in the attention structure.

 ## The Transformer Model
 The transformer architecture, introduced by Vaswani et al. (2017) [^1], marked a significant advance in NLP.
 It used self-attention mechanisms to process input tokens in parallel and capture contextual information more effectively.